AWS Configuration

 Single AWS Account Setup

 1. Set up an AWS identity (user, group, or role) for Cartography to use.
 Ensure that this identity has the built-in AWS SecurityAudit policy (arn:aws:iam::aws:policy/SecurityAudit) attached.
 This policy grants access to read security config metadata.
-The SecurityAudit policy does not yet containe permissions for inspector2, so you will also need the AmazonInspector2ReadOnlyAccess policy.

 2. Set up AWS credentials to this identity on your server, using a config and credential file.
 For details, see AWS’ official guide.